fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-2.md

 Defining types in terms of `Disposable` and `AsyncDisposable` can make your code much easier to work with if you expect others to do tear-down logic consistently.
 In fact, lots of existing types exist in the wild which have a `dispose()` or `close()` method.
-For example, the Visual Studio Code APIs even define [their own `Disposable` interface](https://code.visualstudio.com/api/references/vscode-api#Disposable).
+For example, the Visual Studio Code APIs even define [their own `Disposable` interface ↗](https://code.visualstudio.com/api/references/vscode-api#Disposable).
 APIs in the browser and in runtimes like Node.js, Deno, and Bun might also choose to use `Symbol.dispose` and `Symbol.asyncDispose` for objects which already have clean-up methods, like file handles, connections, and more.

 Now maybe this all sounds great for libraries, but a little bit heavy-weight for your scenarios.